Zero Carbon Yorkshire’s Transport Group has been reformed, to help ZCY pursue the decarbonisation of transport in Yorkshire.

 Public Transport Electrification of Rail

 ZCY is campaigning for a comprehensive rolling programme of rail electrification, which has recently been confirmed as Network Rail’s ambition.
-An early objective is to secure prioritisation for the full electrification of the York to Manchester route (Trans Pennine), and to complete the Midland Main Line north from Kettering, both of which have been promised by successive governments and then postponed.
+An early objective is to secure prioritisation for the full electrification of the York to Manchester route (Trans Pennine), and to complete the electrification of the Midland Main Line north from Market Harborough, both of which have been promised by successive governments and then postponed.
 These are both projects that should deliver, if funding is earmarked now, in the 2020s.
+The TWG has worked with other campaigners to ensure there is a focus on

 Public Transport The Key Role of the Bus